Instagram best practices

 Each Instagram business account must be connected to a Facebook Page

-In order to use direct scheduling, we require that each Instagram business account be connected to a Facebook Page.
+In order to use direct scheduling (learn more about How Instagram works with Buffer here), we require that each Instagram business account be connected to a Facebook Page.
 If you skip the step of linking to a Facebook Page when converting your Instagram personal profile to a business account, an unmanaged Facebook Page will be automatically created.
 You can request to claim the Page and become its admin.
 If you do not claim the Page, your Instagram business account will not be connected to a Facebook Page and you will not be able to use direct scheduling.

 We have seen a few cases where customers have created fictitious, inauthentic, or low-usage Facebook Pages, to be used for the sole purpose of linking to an Instagram account, in order to use direct scheduling.
 Whilst we appreciate that not all customers have a relevant Facebook Page to use, we strongly advise against fictitious Facebook Pages, as this is against Facebook’s guidelines, and is likely to result in access tokens being revoked, and the need to continually reauthorize the connection, and/or account suspension.
 Whilst these measures are usually temporary and can be resolved by reauthorizing your Instagram account, this is likely to need to be done on a frequent basis, i.e. daily in some cases.

 If you do not have a relevant Facebook Page to link to your Instagram business account, we recommend creating one and completing some minimum pieces of information, such as: